benir-o/BeginnerJavaProjects/README.md

 # 📚 Java Educational Projects

 Welcome to my collection of Java projects!
 This repository contains a variety of examples designed to help learners understand core concepts of Java programming through hands-on practice.
-Each folder focuses on a fundamental topic, complete with code implementations and explanations.
-Whether you're just starting out or looking to deepen your understanding, these projects cover a range of essential programming skills.
+Each folder focuses on a fundamental topic, complete with code implementations, test methods, and explanations.
+These projects cover essential topics in beginner Java development.

 ---